Futruo/jetsonai/README.md

 # Additional Notes

 This project is open source!
-Please feel free to take as you wish and edit it as needed. hook up other runctions or compleatly rewrite it from the ground up!
+Please feel free to take as you wish and edit it as needed. hook up other functions or compleatly rewrite it from the ground up!
 The choice is yours!

 # How to run